buehler/dotnet-operator-sdk/docs/finalizers.md

 When a user requests to delete a Kubernetes object, the API server doesn't immediately remove it.
 Instead, it sets a `metadata.deletionTimestamp` on the object.
 The object remains visible via the API until all specified [**Finalizers**](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/) are removed from its `metadata.finalizers` list.

+Finalizers run *before* the object is actually removed, giving controllers a chance to perform cleanup.
+This is different from the controller's `DeletedAsync` method, which runs *after* finalizers are complete and the object is gone.

 Finalizers are crucial for operators because they provide a hook to perform cleanup actions *before* a custom resource is actually deleted from the cluster.
 This is essential for tasks like:

 *   Deleting external resources managed by the operator (e.g., cloud databases, DNS records).